 Mythology and folklore of elder trees

-Like rowan, people saw elder as being a protective tree, and it was auspicious if it was growing near one’s dwelling, especially if it had seeded itself there.
-If the rowan’s place was traditionally at the front of the house, the elder’s was at the back door, to keep evil spirits and other negative influences from entering the home.
-The aroma exuded by the elder’s leaves has long been known to repel flies, so this folklore may have been borne out of the need to keep such insects, and the diseases that they carried, away from the kitchen and food.
-Bunches of leaves were hung by doorways, in livestock barns, and attached to horses’ harnesses for the same reason.
-Elder was traditionally planted around dairies and it was thought to be efficacious in keeping the milk from ‘turning’.
-Cheese cloths and other linen involved in dairying were hung out to dry on elder trees, and the smell they absorbed from the leaves may have contributed to hygiene in the dairy.
-Elder trees were also traditionally planted by bake houses as protection from the Devil (what with all those hellishly hot ovens within!) and loaves and cakes put out to cool under the elders.
-Any foods left out overnight under an elder however were considered a gift to the faeries.
+Like rowan, people saw elder as being a protective tree.
+It was auspicious if it was growing near one’s dwelling, especially if it had seeded itself there.
+If the rowan’s place was at the front of the house, the elder’s was at the back door; people believed it kept evil spirits from entering the home.
+The aroma of the leaves has long been known to repel flies.
+So this folklore may have been borne out of the need to keep disease-carrying insects away from the kitchen.
+People also hung bunches of leaves by doorways, in livestock barns, and attached to horses’ harnesses.
+Planted around dairies people believed it kept the milk from ‘turning’.
+They hung cheese cloths and other linen involved in dairying out to dry on elder trees.
+The smell they absorbed from the leaves may have contributed to hygiene in the dairy.
+Elder trees were also planted by bake houses as protection from the Devil (what with all those hellishly hot ovens within!) and loaves and cakes were put out to cool under the elders.
+That said, any foods left out overnight under an elder were considered a gift to the faeries.

-The name elder may have been derived from Hylde-Moer the Scandinavian matriarchal tree spirit and deity associated with the elder, whose indwelling spirit was said to be the basis of the protective qualities of ‘Mother Elder’.
-It has also been suggested that the name may derive from the Anglo-Saxon Aeld, meaning fire, possibly referring to the pithy core of the wood which was used as tinder, or the hollowed out branches used in bellows.
-Certainly the wood itself makes a poor fuel, and the structure of the wood and its sap makes it scream and spit whilst burning.
-The belief that it was the Devil spitting from the heat of the fire further reinforced the taboo against burning the wood.

-Notwithstanding these negative beliefs, elder continued to be put to such a wide range of medicinal uses that the mediaeval herbalist John Evelyn called it “a kind of Catholicon against all Infirmities whatever”.
-Washing her face in dew gathered from elderflowers was believed to enhance and preserve a woman’s youthful beauty, and derivatives of elder continue to be used in skin cleansers such as Eau de Sareau, and eye lotions.

 The elder is not a common tree across the Scottish Highlands, being confined to pockets of deeper, richer soils.
+Its Gaelic names, ruis or droman occur only rarely in Scottish place names.
+These include Strath Rusdale in Easter Ross and Barrach-an-dromain on Mull.
+The name elder may come from Hylde-Moer the Scandinavian matriarchal tree spirit and deity associated with the elder.
+Her indwelling spirit was said to be the basis of the protective qualities of ‘Mother Elder.’
+It is also possible that the name may derive from the Anglo-Saxon aeld.
+This might refer to the pithy core of the wood which provided a source of tinder, or the hollowed out branches used in bellows.
+The wood itself makes a poor fuel, and the structure of the wood and its sap makes it scream and spit whilst burning.
+The belief that it was the Devil spitting from the heat of the fire reinforced the taboo against burning the wood.

+In spite of these negative beliefs, elder has a wide range of medicinal uses.
+The mediaeval herbalist John Evelyn held it in high regard and called it “a kind of Catholicon against all Infirmities whatever”.
+Washing her face in dew gathered from elderflowers was believed to enhance and preserve a woman’s youthful beauty.
+To this day derivatives of elder continue to be an ingredient in skin cleansers such as Eau de Sareau, and eye lotions.

-Its Gaelic names, ruis or droman occur only rarely in Scottish place names, such as Strath Rusdale in Easter Ross and Barrach-an-dromain on Mull.
-Droman may have given rise to the word dromanach which is a specialised wooden peg used to secure thatch on roofs traditionally made from elder wood.
-Despite its relative scarcity, the parts of the tree used for dying were important to the Harris tweed industry, with blue and purple dyes being derived from the berries, yellow and green from the leaves and grey and black from the bark.
+The Gaelic droman may have given rise to the word dromanach which is a specialised wooden peg used to secure thatch on roofs.
+These pegs were often made from elder wood.
+Despite its relative scarcity, the parts of the tree used for dying were important to the Harris tweed industry.
+Blue and purple dyes can be made from the berries, yellow and green from the leaves and grey and black from the bark.